daniel-nagy/md-data-table/README.md

 When the user clicks the `md-column` element, the value of the `md-order-by` attribute will be bound to the variable provided to the `md-order` attribute on the `md-head` element.
 If the columns are already sorted by that value, a minus sign `-` will be prepended to the value.
 For most query languages, this is the universal symbol to sort descending.

-The variable can then be used to send a query to the server or bound to the `orderBy` property of an `ng-repeat` expression.
+The variable can then be used to send a query to the server, or bound to the `orderBy` property of an `ng-repeat` expression.

-> It is important to know that the call back expression will be executed before the next digest cycle, meaning your local scope variable will still have the old value.
+> It is important to know that the callback expression will be executed before the next digest cycle, meaning your local scope variable will still have the old value.

 **Example Using ngRepeat**